James Outman Player Props: Dodgers vs. Mets

 Mets Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Mets pitching staff ranks 13th in MLB.
+- The Mets pitching staff is 11th in MLB with a collective 8.9 strikeouts per nine innings.

-- The Mets' 4.39 team ERA ranks 20th across all MLB pitching staffs.
+- The Mets' 4.41 team ERA ranks 20th across all league pitching staffs.

-- Mets pitchers combine to surrender 119 total home runs at a rate of 1.3 per game (to rank 25th in baseball).

-- The Mets will send Verlander (3-4) to the mound to make his 13th start of the season.
-He is 3-4 with a 3.60 ERA and 57 strikeouts through 70 2/3 innings pitched.

-- The right-hander's most recent appearance came on Saturday against the San Diego Padres, when he went six innings, surrendering two earned runs while allowing five hits.
+- In his most recent appearance on Thursday, July 6, the righty threw eight innings against the Arizona Diamondbacks, giving up one earned run while surrendering four hits.

-- In 12 games this season, the 40-year-old has amassed an ERA of 3.60, with 7.3 strikeouts per nine innings.
-Opponents are hitting .243 against him.
+- In 16 games this season, the 30-year-old has a 3.31 ERA and 11.3 strikeouts per nine innings, while giving up a batting average of .204 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.